koalyptus/TableFilter/README.md

 * Valuable support provided under a Premium request

 ##Setup
 Copy the ``tablefilter`` directory under ``dist`` and place it at desired location in your project.
-Then include the bundle js file in your page:
+Then include the main js file in your page:
 ```shell
 <script src="path/to/my/scripts/tablefilter/tablefilter.js"></script>
 ```